 Now, one of the charms of Fortress America is that although it’s a simple game it does have some depth.

 For example, here are some tactics American players use:

-In order to re-capture a city experienced players use their laser towers, card reinforcements and counter-attacks in a concentrated effort.
+In order to re-capture a city experienced players use their laser towers, card reinforcements, and counter-attacks in a concentrated effort.
 I’ve even seen American players withdraw from coastal cities entirely in the early going.
-For players who go this route, the thinking is something along these lines: the Americans aren’t interested in defending ever city, only in defending the 18th city.
+For players who go this route, the thinking is something along these lines: the Americans aren’t interested in defending ever city, only in defending their 18th city (The last city that determines winners and losers).
 By withdrawing weak forces, even in cities, on the front line, the Americans preserve their forces for the important fights later on when the odds are not so lopsided.
 They are also spreading out the invaders, who now have to garrison these cities, and providing the Americans with a slew of captured cities to target.
 It’s simply better to re-capture a city then to hold it.